-(Mark One) [X] QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECU JRITIES EXCHANGE ACT OF 1934 For the quarterly period ended: March 31, 2010 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECU For the transition period from to Commission File N umber: 0-11412 AMTECH SYS (Exact name of registrant as 1 Arizona 86-0411215 (State or other jurisdiction of (I.R.S.
-Employer incorporation or organization) Identification No.) 131 South Clark Drive, Tempe, Arizona 85281 (Address of principal executive offices) (Zip Code) Registrant's telephone number, including area code: 480-967-5146 Indicate by a check mark whether the registrant (1) has filed all reports required to be file 12 months (or for such shorter period that the registrant was required to file such reports), No Indicate by check mark whether the registrant has submitted electronically and posted on posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for suc [ ] No. Indicate by check mark whether the registrant is a large accelerated filer, an accelerated "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b- Large accelerated filer [ ] Accelerated filer [ ] Non-accelerated filer [ ] (Do not check if a smaller reporting company) Smaller Reporting Company [X] Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 Shares of Common Stock outstandin
+(Mark One) [X] QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SEC URITIES EXCHANGE ACT OF 1934 For the quarterly period ended: June 30, 2010 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECU For the transition period from to Commission File N Number: 0-11412 AMTECH SYS (Exact name of registrant a s specified in its charter) Arizona 86-0411215 (State or other jurisdiction of (I.R.S.
+Employer incorporation or organization) Identification No.) 131 South Clark Drive, Tempe, Arizona 85281 (Address of principal executive offices) (Zip Code) Registrant's telephone number, including area code: 480-967-5146 Indicate by a check mark whether the registrant (1) has filed all reports required to be file 12 months (or for such shorter period that the registrant was required to file such reports) No Indicate by check mark whether the registrant has submitted electronically and posted on posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the predand post such files). [] Yes [] No. Indicate by check mark whether the registrant is a large accelerated filer, an accelerated "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b Large accelerated filer [] Accelerated filer [] Non-accelerated filer [] (Do not check if a smaller reporting company) Smaller Reporting Company [X] Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b- Shares of Common Stock outstandi